Frequently asked questions (FAQ):

 When both sources are available, the countries are asked to choose which is more valid and which should be taken as the reference for the EMCDDA Statistical Bulletin.
 The data from the selected source are then used to compute the European figures and European trends.

 Meanwhile, at national level, figures from both sources (the selected source or ‘national definition’ and the other source) are given in the Statistical Bulletin.

-Eighteen countries indicated that the general mortality register was their preferred source, while 12 preferred the special register.
-In the Statistical Bulletin, when,the EMCDDA definition is fully applied the cases extracted from the general mortality register are showed under the category ‘Selection B’) and those extracted from the special mortality registers are showed under the category ‘Selection D’.
+In the Statistical Bulletin, when the EMCDDA definition is fully applied, the cases extracted from the general mortality register are shown under the category EMCDDA ‘Selection B’ and those extracted from the special mortality registers are shown under the category EMCDDA ‘Selection D’.